 Or two lovers who want to move forward.

-If they answer something along the lines of “it’s cool”, they are being nice and they want you to go.
+If they answer something along the lines of “OK”, they’re being nice and want you to go.

 And if you just leave, you can’t be too wrong.

-The interviewer of Robert Downey Junior doesn’t realize that the interview is being a slow motion crash.
-Just cannot get the hints:
+The interviewer of Robert Downey Junior doesn’t realize that the interview is being a slow-motion crash.

 9. Trying Too Hard

-Trying too hard is one of the most obvious social blunders of the social rejects.
+Trying too hard is one of the most obvious social blunders of the party pooper.